 Life in peace mediation

 Martti Ahtisaari was elected President of the Republic of Finland in early 1994 and served one term in office, until early 2000.
-Since then he has taken on various tasks in the areas of peace mediation and conflict resolution.
+After leaving the presidency, he took on various tasks in the areas of peace mediation and conflict resolution.
 In 2005, he helped facilitate the peace process between the Government of Indonesia and the Free Aceh Movement.
 From late 2005 to early 2008 Ahtisaari was Special Envoy of the Secretary-General of the United Nations for the future status process for Kosovo.
 Martti Ahtisaari was awarded the Nobel Peace Prize in 2008 for, as the Nobel Committee’s press statement put it, “his important efforts, on several continents

 and over more than three decades, to resolve international conflicts”.
 Although a wholehearted global citizen, Ahtisaari is far from being a rootless cosmopolitan.
 The Finnish and Nordic model of social justice remains of crucial importance to his thinking, and he is an ardent believer and proponent of the Nordic welfare state model as an inspiration for others throughout the world.

 President Ahtisaari has his personal office in the CMI headquarters in Helsinki.
 The office works closely with CMI and the other organisations in which he has been involved.

 After a distinguished career in the United Nations and the Finnish Foreign Ministry, Martti Ahtisaari was elected President of the Republic of Finland in 1994.
 He held office until early 2000.

 In 2000, Martti Ahtisaari founded Crisis Management Initiative (CMI), a non-governmental organisation, to continue his legacy in conflict resolution.
 For his life’s work Ahtisaari was awarded the Nobel Peace Prize in 2008.